orf/django-docker-box/README.md

 `./oracle` directory.
 Ensure only one `.zip` file is present.

 The database image is quite large (several gigabytes) and takes a fairly long time to initialise (5-10 minutes).
 Once it has initialised subsequent starts should be very quick.
+To begin this process run:

-You may wish to run `docker-compose run oracle-db` before running any tests to ensure it initialises correctly.
+ `docker-compose run oracle-db`

-Once this is done execute:
+And wait for it to initialize.
+Once it has, use ctrl+c to terminate it and execute:

 `docker-compose run oracle`

+To run the test suite against it.

 ### Utilities